Hello again! It is the blog How Unique Japan! How are you?

 1. AOI CREST

 It is one of the most famous Kamon in Japan.
+Its design originated from the Japanese flower, Aoi (common mallow in English).

-Its design was the Japanese flower, Aoi (Genus Hollyhock).
 It belonged to the highest (Emperor) family in the Edo era.
 They are Tokugawa crowns.

 Why Aoi?
 Because that plant always faces the sun when it grows.
 It is the reason they have used it as a powerful symbol that expresses the sun.